-- Luxury hotels in Lake Brienz: Besides the above-mentioned hotel, Victoria Jungfrau is a popular luxury hotel right in the heart of Interlaken.
+- Luxury hotels in Lake Brienz: Besides the above-mentioned hotel, Victoria Jungfrau Grand Hotel & Spa is a popular luxury hotel right in the heart of Interlaken.
 Click here to get the best deals and find out more.

-- Mid-Range Hotels in Lake Brienz: I enjoyed my stay at the beautiful, ad newly renovated, 4-star hotel.
+- Mid-Range Hotels in Lake Brienz: I enjoyed my stay at the beautiful, and a newly renovated, 4-star hotel.
 Here are more well-rated 4star hotels in Lake Brienz.

 - Budget Hotels in Lake Brienz: Click here for budget hotels and hostels around Lake Brienz

 - Click here to read my complete Interlaken accommodation guide.